solita/solita.github.com/_posts/2016-06-22-hello-beercraft.md

 tags:
 - Beercraft
 ---
-Solita wanted to have their own beer.
+Solita wanted to create a beer of their own.
 The process was like a software project.
 First we tried to figure out what we want.
 We had our internal voting for the taste and name for the beer and "Intohimo" passion pale ale won the contest.
 After knowing what we need we went and sent multiple offers to different breweries.
 Among the offers we selected Maku brewing and decided with them that the receipt needs to be tested first.
-Maku brewing created 20l patch of the receipt they invented for us and at 21.6.2016 we got chance to taste the beer and make adjustments to it.
-All started with bus trip from Solita's office at Helsinki to Tuusula.
-We had great time already in the bus in discussion of projects and expectations of the upcoming beer.
+Maku brewing created 20l patch of the receipt they invented for us and at 21.6.2016 we got an opportunity to taste the beer and give feedback until final brew.
+All started with a bus trip from Solita's office at Helsinki to Tuusula.
+We had a great time already in the bus in discussion of projects and expectations of the upcoming beer.

 ## Maku brewing